 - 1. Information about the grievance process; - 2.
-Notice of the allegations of Sexual Harassment that potentially align with the definition(s) found in this Policy and Procedures; - 3.
-Sufficient details, including the identities of the parties involved in the incident (if known), the conduct reportedly constituting Sexual Harassment, and the date and location of the reported incident (if known); - 4.
+Notice of the allegations of Sexual Harassment that potentially align with the definition(s) found in this Policy and Procedures; - Sufficient details, including the identities of the parties involved in the incident (if known), the conduct reportedly constituting Sexual Harassment, and the date and location of the reported incident (if known); - 4.
 A statement that the Respondent is presumed not responsible for the reported conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - 5.
-Information regarding the rights of both parties to have any one (1) Advisor of their choosing, who may be but is not required to be an attorney (at their own expense), present with them at any meeting, hearing, or other proceeding under this policy and procedures; - 6.
-Information regarding both parties' (and their Advisor's) rights to review and inspect information gathered during the investigation as well as prior to any hearing; and - 7.
+Information regarding the rights of both parties to have any one (1) Advisor of their choosing, who may be but is not required to be an attorney (at their own expense), present with them at any meeting, hearing, or other proceeding under this policy and procedures; - Information regarding both parties' (and their Advisor's) rights to review and inspect information gathered during the investigation as well as prior to any hearing; and - 7.
 Notice that if, during the course of the investigation, the Investigator(s) choose to investigate allegations about the Complainant or the Respondent that were not included in the initial Notice, that they will provide notice of the additional allegations to the parties whose identities are known.

-PROCEDURE #II-001.8 (Page 21 of 32)TITLETitle IX Sexual Harassment Procedure and Grievance Process b.
-Investigation Procedures - The investigation is designed to provide a fair, thorough, and impartial gathering of facts.
+b.
+Investigation Procedures

+The investigation is designed to provide a fair, thorough, and impartial gathering of facts.
 All individuals participating in an investigation will be treated with respect.
 The College will seek to complete an investigation within sixty (60) College business days of providing Notice of the Investigation, but this time frame may be extended depending on the individual circumstances of each report.